coachshea/knitLatex/README.md

 ### Standard lTab table

-To produce a latex table, simply pass a matrix or a data.frame to the lTab function.
+To produce a LaTeX table, simply pass a matrix or a data.frame to the lTab function.